logicalclocks/rondb/storage/ndb/rest-server/rest-api-server/README.md

 ## Unit testing

 In contrast to building, unit testing also requires the env variable `LD_LIBRARY_PATH` to be set.
-Continueing from the previous section, where RonDB has been built into `/tmp/rondb-bin`, we would run the following:
+Continuing from the previous section, where RonDB has been built into `/tmp/rondb-bin`, we would run the following:

 ```bash
 export LD_LIBRARY_PATH="/tmp/rondb-bin/lib"